frederic-perez/AmE-dictionary/data/dictionary.md

 __lastly__ _adv_
 __latch<sup>1</sup>__ _n_ :three::hammer:
 __latch<sup>2</sup>__ _v_ :three::hammer: (latched, latching)
+__latchkey kid__ _idiom_ A child who is home alone after school or in general because their parents or guardians are at work.
 __latchkey__
 __late > of late__ _The Nationals (18-10) are atop a division dominated by the Phillies of late._
 __late bloomer__ _n idiom_